electric-sql/pglite/README.md

 ![PGlite](https://raw.githubusercontent.com/electric-sql/pglite/main/screenshot.png)

-PGlite is a WASM Postgres build packaged into a TypeScript client library that enables you to run Postgres in the browser, Node.js and Bun, with no need to install any other dependencies.
+PGlite is a WASM Postgres build packaged into a TypeScript client library that enables you to run Postgres in the browser, Node.js, Bun and Deno, with no need to install any other dependencies.
 It is only 3mb gzipped and has support for many Postgres extensions, including [pgvector](https://github.com/pgvector/pgvector).

 ```javascript
 import { PGlite } from "@electric-sql/pglite";